Rescaling Egocentric Vision: Challenges and Baselines

-\chParagraph{Baselines and Results} We present lower and upper bounds: ``Source-Only'', where labelled source data is used for training and no adaptation to target data is attempted, and ``Target-Only'', where \textit{labelled} target data is used.
+\chParagraph{Baselines and Results} We present lower and upper bounds: ``Source-Only'', where labelled source data is used for training and no adaptation to target data is attempted, and two upper bounds: ``Target-Only'', where \textit{labelled} target data is used and ``Source+Target'' where all training data is used with associated labels.
 Neither of these are UDA methods, but offer an insight into the domain gap.

-\Cref{tab:DA_results} reports the results for the baselines.
+Table~\ref{tab:DA_results} reports the results for the baselines.
 These use extracted features from TBN~\cite{kazakos2019epic} trained on source.
-We use the code of Temporal Attentive Alignment~(TA3N)~\cite{Chen2019}, modified to consider multi-modal features~(RGB, flow and audio), to report results.
-These show significant performance improvement when using multi-modal data compared to RGB (11.7\% increase in top-1 verb accuracy and 4.1\% in nouns).
+We use the code of Temporal Attentive Alignment (TA3N) \cite{Chen2019}, modified to consider multi-modal features~(RGB, Flow and Audio), to report results.
+These show significant performance improvement when using multi-modal data compared to single modality models of RGB, Flow and Audio.
 The domain gap is evident when comparing the lower and upper bounds.
-TA3N is able to partially decrease this gap, providing a $2.5\%$ improvement in verb accuracy and 2.4\% in nouns.
-Figure~\ref{fig:UD_visualisation} visualises the feature space showing limited overlap between source and target.
+TA3N is able to partially decrease this gap, providing a $2.5\%$ improvement in verb accuracy and 2.4\% in nouns when using multiple modalities.
+Recent work~\cite{planamente2021cross} showed that RGB and Audio exhibit different levels of robustness to the domain gap in \newDataset.
+The best performing submissions for this challenge in 2021 exploited multi-modalities for domain adaptation~\cite{yang2021epic,plizzari2021polito}.
+Fig.~\ref{fig:UD_visualisation} visualises the multi-modal feature space showing limited overlap between source and target.
 TA3N aligns the features demonstrating the capability of UDA.
-This dataset provides a UDA benchmark that is less saturated than existing datasets~\cite{jamal2018deep}.